Congress on the brink of major FAA oversight reform in wake of Boeing 737 MAX crashes

 The final recommendation in that report pointedly demands that the FAA "should support legislative reform by implementing law completely while fulfilling the intent of Congress."

-The rush to try to get the bill through Congress this weekend is the culmination of many months of political maneuvering that followed aggressive investigations into the MAX crashes and testy hearings last year when FAA Administrator Steve Dickson was grilled and criticized by lawmakers in both the House and the Senate.
+The rush to try to get the bill through Congress was the culmination of many months of political maneuvering that followed aggressive investigations into the MAX crashes and testy hearings last year when FAA Administrator Steve Dickson was grilled and criticized by lawmakers in both the House and the Senate.

 Even though the House and Senate committees had by this month each agreed on their separate versions of the aircraft certification reforms, soon after the election the prospect of getting a bill into law seemed unlikely as time ran down for this Congress.

 While the House had passed its version of the bill, the full Senate had not.
-The top political priorities were a defense reauthorization package, now passed, and a possible COVID relief bill.
+The top political priorities were a defense reauthorization package, now passed, and the COVID relief bill.

-Over the past weeks, negotiations on the details of an FAA reform bill that could be agreed between House and Senate went on late into the night, Congressional staffers said.
+Over the past weeks, negotiations on the details of an FAA reform bill that could be agreed to between House and Senate went on late into the night, congressional staffers said.

-Since the bipartisan deal was finalized between the two committees late last Sunday, the sponsors have held back from publicly announcing it — fearing a last-minute block.
+Since the bipartisan deal was finalized between the two committees a week ago, the sponsors have held back from publicly announcing it — fearing a last-minute block.
 However, in the political horse-trading that has held up the omnibus bill in the last few days, the FAA bill was not an issue.

 Distributed by Tribune Content Agency, LLC.